Wondering if your child can benefit from spider therapy for cerebral palsy?

 Benefits of Spider Therapy for Cerebral Palsy

-Physical therapists will assess your child’s functional abilities and determine if spider therapy is ideal for them.
+Physical and occupational therapists will assess your child’s functional abilities and determine if spider therapy is ideal for them.

 Generally, spider therapy is very intensive.
 Sessions last multiple hours and meet several times a week.